 In 2013, Linda Goldblatt (Executive Director, CNIB Ontario & Nunavut), Bob English and Bruce formulated and re-established a new Advisory Board for the Ontario-Nunavut region.
 In 2014, Bruce was appointed Chairman of the Recruitment and Development Committee of that Advisory Board.

 A few years ago, Bruce moved to the St. Catharines/Fonthill area and became a Vision Mate and Ambassador., In 2016, Sherry Grabowski, Kelly Kimens, Janine Tucker and Bruce, established the first Advisory Board for Deafblind Services in Ontario.
 At that time, he was appointed Chair of the Advisory Board.

-Kelly Kimens, Vice Chair
+Kelly Kimens, Chair

 Kelly Kimens joined the advisory Board as the vice chair in 2016.
 Kelly is a previous graduate of the intervenor program at George Brown College and worked at CNIB in a number of roles including intervenor, case manager, coordinator of client services, human resource manager and the national director, human resources between 1996-2006.